 After we have elections we must call and email our elected officials to let them know about the issues we care about.
 Based but endless conversations I have had with friends who work on Capitol Hill, it takes as few as ten phone calls a week to get an issue on the radar of your elected officials.
 Only TEN!

-How to Have a Political Conversation Without Being An Ass
+How to Have a Political Conversation

-Allowing Ourselves to Disagree
+Allow Ourselves to Disagree

 In other developed democracies, it’s okay to debate politics with family members, friends and colleagues.
 They see it as a natural way to challenge their own views and also allow others to see their perspective.
 And at the end of the conversation each party may still disagree, but they take it in stride.
 How can we avoid becoming political ideologues (robots) without a healthy debate now and then?